LordRusk/Documents/quotes.md

 -------
 Muh freedom

-	-"Liberty is about our rights to question everything." - Aj WeiWei
+- "Liberty is about our rights to question everything." - Aj WeiWei

 	-"The fact is that the average man’s love of liberty is nine-tenths imaginary, exactly like his love of sense, justice and truth.
 He is not actually happy when free; he is uncomfortable, a bit alarmed, and intolerably lonely.
 Liberty is not a thing for the great masses of men." - H.L.
 Mencken